The panel is divided into four sub-panels. The PC VR panel displays based on selection:

 3. Six-Axis Mode Switch

-If the user's magnetic environment is poor, the six-axis mode can be turned on.
-Before turning on the six-axis mode, it is recommended to calibrate the gyroscope.
-The six-axis mode means that the magnetometer sensor data is not used, so it will not be affected by any magnetic environment.
-However, the problem it brings is gyroscope drift, which manifests as yaw angle deviation over long periods of use.
+If the user's magnetic environment is poor, six-axis mode can be enabled.
+Before enabling six-axis mode, it is recommended to calibrate the gyroscope.
+Six-axis mode means not using magnetometer sensor data, thus not affected by any magnetic environment, but it may cause gyroscope drift, manifesting as yaw angle deviation over long periods of use.

-• Tilting while standing, such as the chest rotating on its own
+• Tilting while standing, such as the chest, results in self-rotation.

 For magnetic environment identification, please refer here